jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ### Hooks

 The hook concept is really just a specialized [property](#properties) at its core, which instead of arbitrary data encapsulates a so-called *effect*.
-An effect is simply behavior that directly affects the user interface in some way; be it through structures in the DOM, or through reacting to events or even generating events.
+An effect is simply a behavior that directly affects the user interface in some way, be it through structures in the DOM, or through reacting to events, or even generating events.

-The effect, in the case of a hook, is precisely the configuration that must be specified by the user of a component, but is applied by the headless component or brick in a specific place or situation.
+In case of a hook, the effect is precisely the configuration that must be specified by the user, but is applied by the headless component or brick in a specific place or situation.

 Therefore, it makes sense to choose a `Property` as the base interface: The public API for setting the effect works in the same way as all other configurations thanks to the property concept.
-The effect itself, on the other hand, is designed to be applicable as extension function on a `Tag` with some payload parameter.
-So it can be called anywhere within the `RenderContext`.
+The effect itself, on the other hand, is designed to be applicable as extension function on a `Tag` with some payload parameter, so it can be called anywhere within the `RenderContext`.
 On top of that, the effect also has a generic return type, so that the latter can be processed further if needed.
-The signature looks like that: `typealias Effect<C, R, P> = C.(P) -> R`
+The signature looks like this: `typealias Effect<C, R, P> = C.(P) -> R`

 This allows the effect to handle all facets of a UI within the DOM.

-The configuration takes place as usual by custom tailored `invoke` methods.
+As usual with our headless components, the configuration is done via custom tailored `invoke` methods.

 A recurring pattern in hooks can be traced back to the duality of static and dynamic data:
 Sometimes a value to be rendered is static, other times it comes from a `Flow`.
 Both can be processed by